AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## Checking the installed version

-Before updating Live Search, run the following from the command line to check the version that is currently installed.
+Before updating Live Search, run the following from the command line to check the version of Live Search that is currently installed:

 ```bash
 composer show magento/module-live-search | grep version